 And the final step is:

-After placing the container in a semi-shady place, you're basically done with the rooting.
+After placing the container in a semi-shady place, you're basically done with the prepping for rooting.
 Now we just need to wait to see the magic happen.

 Day 1: Sit the canes in water.
 Put in semi-shade.